SM

 This is a cool project!
 Thanks for making it.
 Hopefully it makes the book more accessible.

-Update: the UK government has announced £8.5 million in AI safety funding for systematic AI safety.
+Update: the UK government has announced £8.5 million in AI safety funding for systematic AI safety and these grants will probably be distributed in 2025.

 Thanks for writing this!
 It's interesting to see how MATS has evolved over time.
 I like all the quantitative metrics in the post as well.